 An interest in engineering

-All of our apprentices who pass the course are offered employment in one of our businesses, as well as opportunities to further development such as degree courses.
-Many of our apprentices have gone on to become senior managers within our businesses.
+Apprentices who pass the course receive an offer of employment within one of our group companies.
+In addition, they may have opportunities to further develop their careers.
+This includes opportunities to study a degree course or attend relevant exhibitions.
+Plus, many of our apprentices have gone on to become senior managers within our businesses.

-Adam completed his British Engines apprenticeship last year and is now working full-time as a Trainee Design Engineer at Rotary Power.
+Adam completed his British Engines apprenticeship last year.
+He is now working full-time as a Trainee Design Engineer at Rotary Power.
 He said: “Applying for a British Engines apprenticeship was the best career decision that I could have made.
-I made money as I learnt, made valuable friendships and gained practical experience in a well-established global engineering company.
-I was offered full-time employment as soon as I finished my course and the company continues to support my professional development by putting me through my degree in Mechanical Engineering so that I can become a fully qualified Design Engineer.”
+I made money as I learnt, made valuable friendships and gained practical experience.
+All in a well-established global engineering company too.
+I was offered full-time employment as soon as I finished my course, and the company continues to support my professional development.
+Consequently British Engines is putting me through my degree in Mechanical Engineering, so that I can become a fully qualified Design Engineer.”